eth-educators/ethstaker-guides/monitoring.md

 ## What's next?

 You might want to add *alerting* to your setup.
-If so, check out my other [guide on how to do alerting for a validator on low resources with Prometheus and PagerDuty](alerting.md).
+If so, check out my other [Guide on how to do alerting for an Ethereum validator](alerting.md).

 ## Support